Lock vs. a Custom UI

 Although you cannot alter Lock's behavior, you can configure several basic options to make Lock look and behave differently.

 Consider using Lock if:

-- Your process includes many of the use cases that Lock handles out of the box, such as Enterprise logins, databases with password policies, sign up and password reset, authentication with social providers, and avatars;
+- Your process includes many of the use cases that Lock handles out of the box:

 Custom User Interface

-With the auth0.js library or the Authentication API, you can customize the behavior and flow of the process used to trigger sign up and authentication.
+With Auth0's library for Web, or with native libraries for iOS or Android, you can customize the behavior and flow of the process used to trigger signup and authentication.
+You an also directly use the Authentication API, without any wrapper at all, if you so choose.

 When to Use a Custom User Interface

-Consider implementing a custom user interface in conjunction with the auth0.js library or the Authentication API for your app if:
+Consider implementing a custom user interface in conjunction with an Auth0 library or the Authentication API for your app if: